IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_pool.html.markdown

 Review the argument references that you can specify for your resource.

 - `algorithm` - (Required, String) The load-balancing algorithm.
 Supported values are `round_robin`, `weighted_round_robin`, or `least_connections`.
+- `failsafe_policy` - (Optional, List) The failsafe policy to use for this pool.
+If unspecified, the default failsafe policy action from the profile will be used.
+	Nested schema for **failsafe_policy**:
+	- `action` - (Optional, String) A load balancer failsafe policy action:- `forward`: Forwards requests to the `target` pool.- `fail`: Rejects requests with an HTTP `503` status code.The enumerated values for this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+	- `target` - (Optional, List) If `action` is `forward`, the target pool to forward to.If `action` is `fail`, this property will be absent.The targets supported by this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+		Nested schema for **target**:
+		- `href` - (Optional, String) The URL for this load balancer pool.
+Mutually exclusive with `id`.
+		- `id` - (Optional, String) The unique identifier for this load balancer pool.
+Mutually exclusive with `href`.
 - `health_delay`- (Required, Integer) The health check interval in seconds.
 Interval must be greater than `timeout` value.
 - `health_retries`- (Required, Integer) The health check max retries.
 - `health_timeout`- (Required, Integer) The health check timeout in seconds.